shnflrsc/HADRIAN/README.md

 ## Installation
 If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).

 First, I recommend inspecting the whole script right here on GitHub.
-That way, you can understand how it works or know what stuff to remove that doesn't fit your needs. (improvements also appreciated!)
+That way, you can understand how it works or know what stuff to remove that doesn't fit your needs.

 Choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.
 Now let's clone the Hadrian repository: